veryfi/veryfi-lens-long-receipts-android-demo/README.md

 3. [Other platforms](#other_platforms)
 4. [Get in contact with our team](#contact)

-## Veryfi Lens Android Examples <a name="example"></a>
+## Veryfi Lens Long Receipts Android Examples <a name="example"></a>
 You can find the demo project in this repository.
-You can also check the development documentation clicking on each one of them.
+You can also check the development documentation
 - [Lens for Long Receipts](Documentation/AndroidLensLongReceipts.pdf)

 ### Configuration <a name="configuration"></a>